A wise man once said:

-(Ok so it was the fictional character Donald Draper from Mad Men who said that, but it's still true).
+Ok so it was the fictional character Donald Draper from Mad Men, but it's still true.

-I get it; we're kinda shy folks who don't like singing our own praises and are loaded up with the signature ‘Norn Irish sarcasm’ (guaranteed to take someone down a few pegs or two, 100% of the time.)
+I get it; we're kinda shy folks who don't like singing our own praises and are loaded up with signature ‘Norn Irish sarcasm’ (guaranteed to take someone down a few pegs or two, 100% of the time).

-But like all fast-food, it's not healthy.
-It's not healthy for our city, and it's not healthy for our culture.
+But the local media is in on it too.
+There’s an obsession with juicy clickbait and churning out tabloid-styled content designed to provoke outrage.
+Like all fast-food, it's not healthy.
+It's not healthy for our us, it’s not healthy for our city, and it's not healthy for our culture.

-I grew up believing Northern Ireland was a "crap place to live" with "nothing to do it in".
+I grew up believing Northern Ireland was a "crap place to live" with "nothing to do it in."
+Chances are you did too.
 So I did what most young people did.
-I left.
-I sailed off* to Manhattan to chase my dreams for 3 years in a city that "had a lot going on".

 Belfast has a dark past, but its future is bright.
 We have the potential to be a beacon of hope in a divided world, but we're too quick to hide our light away and snub others for shining too bright.